rafaelpivato/shacip/README.md

 with end-users and because of that we don't "authenticate" them neither "authorize" them.
 We just tell client apps that provided credentials are valid or that are recognized.
-Right... we could use the term "authenticate", but we want to make it evident the difference in our responsibility.
+Right... we could use the term "authenticate", but we want to make it evident such aspect in our responsibility.

 As a client application, whenever you are trying to authenticate a user you will ask for an endorsement here.
 That is done by creating an **Endorsement**